dreiekk/OpenVR-Autostarter/README.md

 ## Installation

-You may need to install the [.NET 5.0 Desktop Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/5.0) to run this program.
+You may need to install the [.NET 6.0 Desktop Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) to run this program.

 Download the latest setup from the [Releases](https://github.com/dreiekk/OpenVR-Autostarter/releases/latest) page.

 ### Build it yourself from souce

-This project is built in .NET 5.0 and Visual Studio 2019.
+This project is built in .NET 6.0 and Visual Studio 2022.

 Clone this git repository
 ```bash
   git clone https://github.com/dreiekk/OpenVR-Autostarter
 ```
-and open the solution `OpenVR-Autostarter.sln` in Visual Studio 2019.
+and open the solution `OpenVR-Autostarter.sln` in Visual Studio 2022.

-The installer is generated with and [InnoSetup](https://github.com/jrsoftware/issrc) and the related `OpenVR-Autostarter.iss` script.
+The installer is generated with [InnoSetup](https://github.com/jrsoftware/issrc) and the related `OpenVR-Autostarter.iss` script.

 ## How to contribute